lyteword/chspurgeon-tod/volume-2/psalm-40.md

 **Verse 2.**

-1\.The *depth* of God's goodness to his people.
+1\.
+The *depth* of God's goodness to his people.
 It finds them often in a horrible pit and miry clay.
 There is a certain spider which forms a pit in sand, and lies concealed at the bottom, in order to seize upon other insects that fall into it.
 Thus David's enemies tried to bring him into a pit.

-2\.The *height* of his goodness.
+2\.
+The *height* of his goodness.
 He brought me out and set my feet upon a rock.
 That rock is Christ.
 Those feet are faith and hope.

-3\.The *breadth* of his goodness establisheth my *goings,* restored me to my former place in his love, showing me still to have been his during my low estate.
+3\.
+The *breadth* of his goodness establisheth my *goings,* restored me to my former place in his love, showing me still to have been his during my low estate.
 He was the same to me, though I felt not the same to him.
 My goings refer both to the past and the future.

-4\.The *strength* of his goodness *established* my goings, making me stand firmer after every fall. —George Rogers.
+4\.
+The *strength* of his goodness *established* my goings, making me stand firmer after every fall. —George Rogers.

 **Verses 2-3.** The sinner's position by nature, and his rescue by grace.